kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/01_Introduction.md

 ### Set-up

-We'll need one of the latest versions of IntelliJ IDEA, so any version from 2018.1 onwards.
-You can download the latest free community version [here](https://www.jetbrains.com/idea/download/).
+We'll need IntelliJ IDEA; you can download the latest free community version [here](https://www.jetbrains.com/idea/download/).

-Make sure version 1.3 of the Kotlin plugin is installed.
+Make sure version 1.4 of the Kotlin plugin is installed.
 To update the Kotlin plugin, use `Tools | Kotlin | Configure Kotlin Plugin Updates`.

 ### Downloading project